 1. Show your child how to pet the bunny.
 Guide your child's hand over the rabbit's head, ears, and upper back.
 To prevent fur-grabbing, hold his hand flat or use the back of his hand.
 Do this frequently but stop if the rabbit seems bothered by it.
 Always supervise your child's interactions with the rabbit.
-You may even want to have your child practice with a toy, stuffed bunny first.
+You may even want to have your child practice with a stuffed bunny toy first.

-- 2. Rabbits need to feel secure when being handled.
+2. Rabbits need to feel secure when being handled.
 If a rabbit does not feel secure, he will struggle and kick in an effort to escape.
 Children simply aren't physically strong enough to be capable of making a rabbit feel secure.
 For this reason, larger bunnies often make better companions for children than smaller breeds.
-Children are less tempted to try to and pick up a larger rabbit. - 3.
-Children like to be able to pick up their toys and pets and carry them around.
+Children are less tempted to try to and pick up a larger rabbit.

+3. Children like to be able to pick up their toys and pets and carry them around.
 Always teach your child to interact with the rabbit at ground level, since most rabbits feel more secure at ground level.
-Explain to the child that you or another adult will always be the one who picks up the bunny for grooming, etc. - 4.
-Make interactions with the rabbit a positive experience for the child.
-Explain to him that it is his special job to not scare the rabbit, not to pick up the rabbit, etc. Avoid constantly using negative words like "Don't" and "Stop". - 5.
-Teach your child to leave the rabbit alone when he hops away or goes into his cage.
+Explain to the child that you or another adult will always be the one who picks up the bunny for grooming, etc.

+4. Make interactions with the rabbit a positive experience for the child.
+Explain to him that it is his special job to not scare the rabbit, not to pick up the rabbit, etc. Avoid constantly using negative words like "Don't" and "Stop".

+5. Teach your child to leave the rabbit alone when he hops away or goes into his cage.
 It is helpful to interpret the rabbit's body language for the child to help him to understand.
 For example, tell the child that "I think the bunny wants to eat or nap now.
-Let's leave him alone for a bit." - 6.
-Discourage your child from chasing a rabbit, poking at him through the cage or banging on his cage.
+Let's leave him alone for a bit."

+6. Discourage your child from chasing a rabbit, poking

+at him through the cage or banging on his cage.
 This can be done by explaining: "Chasing the rabbit will make him afraid of you."
 Or "Banging on his house scares him."
-It is important that you learn how to interpret rabbit behavior/language so that you can explain the rabbit's feelings about your child's actions.
+It is important that you learn how to interpret rabbit behavior/ language so that you can explain the rabbit's feelings about your child's actions.
 Sometimes, it is also helpful to compare the bunny's feelings to a feeling familiar to your child.
-For example, tell the child that "Banging on the rabbit's house scares him.
-You know how you are scared sometimes of loud noises?." - 7.
-Teach the child that the litter box and the rabbit's droppings are "dirt" and always use a broom and dustpan to sweep up the rabbit's droppings when the child is around.
-A litter box with a grate over top or a wire bottomed cage works well. - 8.
-Create a "safe zone" where the rabbit can go for quiet and to escape.
+For example, tell the child that "You know how you are scared sometimes of loud noises?."

+7. Teach the child that the litter box and the rabbit's droppings are "dirt" and always use a broom and dustpan to sweep up the rabbit's droppings when the child is around.
+A litter box with a grate over the top works well.

+8. Create a "safe zone" where the rabbit can go for quiet and to escape.
 Use baby gates in doorways and or consider turning the cage so the door faces the wall with enough room for the rabbit but not for the child.
 Always remember that a rabbit - or any other companion animal - should be considered an addition to the family and not as a toy for a child.
 You, as the adult, must be the primary care taker of the animal.
 No child is responsible enough to assume such a job on a daily basis.
 Children learn by example, so it is important for adults to set a good one.